gamemann/XDP-Forwarding/README.md

         bind = "10.50.0.3",     // The bind address which incoming packets must match. bindport = 80,          // The bind port which incoming packets must match.

-        protocol = "udp",       // The protocol (as of right now "udp", "tcp", and "icmp" are supported).
+        protocol = "tcp",       // The protocol (as of right now "udp", "tcp", and "icmp" are supported).
 Right now, you must specify a protocol.
 However, in the future I will be implementing functionality so you don't have to and it'll do full layer-3 forwarding.

         dest = "10.50.0.4",     // The address we're forwarding to.
         destport = 8080         // The port we're forwarding to (if not set, will use the bind port).